 - Composition – Were the ingredients balanced? (did they give you like 3 fries and a bunch of mac salad or vice versa).
 Did they give you too much/not enough food?

-I should mention that three plates from last years list didn’t make the cut this year:
+There were four restaurants from last years list didn’t make the cut this year:

 I wanted to start this list off with an honorable mention:

 JT’s is a little pizza joint out in East Rochester.
 They were crowned the winner of “Plate-a-palooza” back in February and it isn’t difficult to see why.
 For those curious, Culver Hots was also in close consideration for honorable mention but I believe the plate at JT’s is a bit better.

 And without further ado, here is my top 10 for 2020:

 10. Swiftwater Brewing Co. – Rochester, NY (New!)